shoprunback/documentation/source/includes/prestashop/use.md

   </ul>
 </aside>

+## Which language can I use?

+It is currently available in English (GB and US) and French.

 ## How does my customers create a return request?

 Any customer can create a return request once an order is at least `Shipped`.